-Why is there a need to address antibiotic resistance in the context of the Sustainable Development Goals?
+Why is there a need to address antibiotic resistance in the context of the Sustainable Development Goals (SDGs)?
 Because antibiotics play a crucial role in many more areas of life than most people imagine.
-There are no quick fixes – antibiotic resistance is a systems failure and urgent action is needed.

-Why is there a need to address antibiotic resistance in the context of the Sustainable Development Goals?
-Because antibiotics play a crucial role in many more areas of life than most people imagine.
 However, antibiotics are starting to lose their effectiveness due to resistant infections, and the consequences will be far-reaching if decisive and rapid action is not taken globally and systematically.

-Antibiotic resistance seriously jeopardises the achievement of several of the Sustainable Development Goals (SDGs).
-Therefore, antibiotic resistance must be included in the work on sustainable development, and should be seen as a strong additional reason to urgently increase the work on the Sustainable Development Goals.
+Antibiotic resistance seriously jeopardises the achievement of several of the SDGs.
+Therefore, antibiotic resistance must be included in the work on sustainable development, and should be seen as a strong additional reason to urgently increase the work on the SDGs.

 Managing antibiotic resistance relies on limiting use of antibiotics, discovery of new antibiotics or alternative ways to treat infectious diseases, but also on preventing infections and limiting spread of resistance.
-There are no quick fixes – antibiotic resistance is a systems failure and thus all sectors need to contribute to a change and jointly securing that antibiotics remain effective.
+There are no quick fixes: antibiotic resistance is a systems failure and thus all sectors need to contribute to a change and jointly securing that antibiotics remain effective.

 Because of its urgency, antibiotic resistance should receive special attention on the national and global levels as a systems failure both in healthcare and agriculture.
 To limit the effects of antibiotic resistance, it must be considered a critical sustainable development issue.
 To achieve progress to meet this challenge, political will and action is urgently needed.